 We have a Code of Conduct and a Code of Conduct Guardian present during all conference events.
 If you experience disrespectful behavior and feel in any way unable to respond or resolve it respectfully (for any reason), please immediately bring it to the attention of the Code of Conduct Guardian, who will listen and act decisively to resolve the matter.

 How you can contribute as a speaker

-Speakers can help making the conference more accessible by adhering to a few rules for their slides and presentation.
+Speakers can help make the conference more accessible by adhering to a few rules for their slides and presentation.

 Avoid gendered pronouns

 Avoid using male pronouns ("he", "him", "his") in circumstances that describe people of any gender.
 Find examples of nonsexist language here.